 - Establish the institutional and management systems and means necessary to provide and monitor the delivery of services and distribute wages and material effectively. - If USDOL determines that it is necessary, travel to the field with USDOL and other technical experts for a project design mission before finalizing the project design and the Project Document.
 The Grantee(s) shall bear the financial costs for having its representative(s) participate on the project design mission. - Assist in project evaluations, including reviewing and providing comments on the evaluation Terms of Reference (TORs) drafted by USDOL and evaluation reports written by the lead evaluator.
-If invited to participate on an evaluation mission by USDOL, the Grantee(s) shall bear the financial costs for having a representative of the Grantee(s) participate on an evaluation team (e.g., travel, per diem). - Submit trip reports to USDOL within fourteen (14) calendar days of project-related travel.
+If invited to participate on an evaluation mission by USDOL, the Grantee(s) shall bear the financial costs for having a representative of the

+Grantee(s) participate on an evaluation team (e.g., travel, per diem).

+- Submit trip reports to USDOL within fourteen (14) calendar days of project-related travel.
 If the implementing partner travels with a USDOL staff member, the implementing organization will submit a draft trip report to the staff member within fourteen (14) calendar days of project-related travel for comments.
-The format for the trip report will be provided by USDOL.

-- Inform USDOL/ILAB at least one (1) month prior to scheduling any major public events or ceremonies regarding the project. - Submit to USDOL all media-related and educational materials developed by it or its sub-contractors under this Grant(s), including relevant press releases, for use in this project before they are reproduced, published, or used.
+The format for the trip report will be provided by USDOL. - Inform USDOL/ILAB at least one (1) month prior to scheduling any major public events or ceremonies regarding the project. - Submit to USDOL all media-related and educational materials developed by it or its sub-contractors under this Grant(s), including relevant press releases, for use in this project before they are reproduced, published, or used.
 The Grantee(s) must consult with USDOL to ensure that materials are compatible with USDOL materials relating to its International Cooperation Program.
 USDOL considers brochures, pamphlets, videotapes, slide-tape shows, curricula, and any other training materials used in the project to be educational materials.
 USDOL will review materials for technical accuracy.
 USDOL will also review training curricula and purchased training materials for accuracy before they are used.
 The Grantee(s) must obtain prior approval from the Grant Officer for all materials developed or purchased under this grant.
 All materials produced by Grantee(s) must be provided to USDOL in digital format for possible publication.

 IV.
-Key Personnel and Sub-Contractors
+Key Personnel And Sub-Contractors

 USDOL considers the "Project Director" or equivalent to be "key personnel" in this project.
-In addition to the Project Director, other key personnel would be any Country Representatives (staff representing the Grantee in a specific country), and consultants hired to work full-time for at least three months.
-All key personnel should be fluent in English and Spanish (written and spoken).
+Project Directors should be fluent in English and either French or Arabic (written and spoken).
 USDOL expects all key personnel to work full-time on the project.
-All key personnel must be fluent in both written and spoken Spanish and English.

 The Grant Officer must approve candidates for all key personnel positions.
 USDOL's Grant Officer's Technical Representative (GOTR) shall review candidates' qualifications and provide recommendations to the Grant Officer regarding the selection of candidates for all key personnel positions.
 The Grantee(s) shall submit résumés, curricula vitae, and other relevant information to the GOTR and receive approval from the Grant Officer before extending an offer of employment and before the nominated individual conducts any activities.

 Key personnel may only be changed with the approval of the Grant Officer.
 The Grantee(s) shall not substitute or replace key personnel unless new personnel are at least equal in qualifications to those personnel who are replaced.
 If a need to find new key personnel arises, the Grantee(s) shall notify the GOTR as soon as the need becomes known.
 If the Grant Officer is unable to approve the personnel change, he/she reserves the right to terminate the grant.